 We are all different!
 Some of us are different in various ways.
 I am supporting #LightItUpBlue for all my friends and family that have been affected by Autism in some way.
-The more you know, the more you can show you care!
+The more you know, the more autism awareness, and the more you can show you care!

 Since April is World Autism Month, I’ve decided to #LightItUpBlue with Autism Speaks to increase understanding and awareness of autism.
 The issue of great importance to me as my son has friends with autism.
 It’s highly likely that you know someone with autism too since the CDC estimates autism’s prevalence as 1 in every 68 children in the United States.

 Autism refers to a range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication, as well as by unique strengths and differences.
 We now know that there is not one autism but many types, caused by different combinations of genetic and environmental influences.

 Autism’s most obvious signs tend to appear between 2 and 3 years of age.
 In some cases, it can be diagnosed as early as 18 months.
 Autism Speaks encourages parents with concerns to seek evaluation without delay, as early intervention can improve outcomes.